Skip to content

 Zogby is an independent, advertising-supported comparison service.
 We may receive compensation from the companies whose products appear on this site.
 This compensation may impact how, where, and in what order products appear.
 Zogby does not include every financial company or every product available in the marketplace.

-- 4 Robo-advisors are best suited for passive, long-term investing—if you want to actively pick individual stocks or trade options, a traditional brokerage is a better fit.
+4 Robo-advisors are built for passive, long-term investing.
+If you want to pick individual stocks, trade options, or time the market, use a traditional brokerage instead.

 Management Fee